Lonnie Bunch III Set To Become Smithsonian Institution's First Black Secretary

 "The Regents, and the Smithsonian, are fortunate to have had Secretary Skorton's leadership, vision and commitment during a crucial period when the Smithsonian is expanding its reach and focusing its research and educational efforts," John Roberts, chief justice of the U.S. Supreme Court and Smithsonian chancellor, said in a statement after Skorton announced his departure late last year.
 "He has laid a solid foundation for the Institution's future."

-Bunch will assume the role of secretary in mid-June.
+Bunch will assume the role of secretary on June 16.